d-easton/scrapehop-frontend/README.md

 # scrapehop
-Gathering what's new in hiphop, to make KWUR work a little easier
+Gathering what's new in hiphop, to make KWUR work a little easier.

+Frontend app built from scratch with React.